Management-AND-Computer-Consultants/cordova-plugin-barcode-scanner/README.md

 ### Common Issues

-1. **Plugin not found**
+1. **"FORMAT_GS1_DATABAR not found" Error**
-   - Ensure you're using the correct plugin ID: `management-and-computer-consultants-cordova-plugin-barcode-scanner`
-   - Check that the plugin is properly installed with `cordova plugin list`
+   - **Solution**: This error occurs when trying to use GS1 DataBar format which is not supported in Google Play Services Vision API.
+The plugin has been updated to remove this format from the supported formats list.

+2. **"package R does not exist" Error**
+   - **Solution**: This error occurs when the Android R class (containing resource references) is not generated properly.
+The plugin now uses programmatic layout creation to avoid this issue entirely.

-2. **Camera Permission Denied**
+3. **Camera Permission Denied**
-   - Ensure the app has camera permissions
+   - **Solution**: Ensure your app requests camera permissions.
+The plugin handles this automatically on Android.
-   - Use `navigator.barcodeScanner.requestPermissions()` to request permissions

-3. **Scanner Not Initialized**
+4. **Scanner Not Initializing**
-   - Call `navigator.barcodeScanner.init()` before scanning
-   - Check for initialization errors
+   - **Solution**: Make sure you're calling `init()` before using other methods.

-4. **No Barcode Detected**
+5. **No Barcode Detected**
-   - Ensure the barcode is clearly visible
-   - Try different lighting conditions
-   - Use torch if available
-   - Check if the barcode format is supported
+   - **Solution**: Check that the barcode format is enabled in your options and that the barcode is clearly visible to the camera.

-5. **Build Errors**
-   - Ensure Android SDK is properly configured
-   - Check that all dependencies are properly configured
-   - Verify Cordova and platform versions

 ### Debug Mode